Road Inventory Project

 In addition to these changes, PA 288 also requires us to inventory and map all state forest roads.
 This process will be complete:

 - In the northern Lower Peninsula by Dec.
 31, 2017

 - In the Upper Peninsula by Dec.
 31, 2018

 - In the southern Lower Peninsula by Dec.
 31, 2018

 Thousands of miles of forest roads will be opened for ORV use in the northern Lower Peninsula following the inventory and mapping, but they are not open yet.
 At the end of 2017, maps will be published online to let you know which forest roads are open for use and which ones are not.
 These maps will be updated every year.

 Thank you for your input!

-In June and July, we received more than 1,000 comments on our initial proposals to open or close forest roads across the Northern Lower Peninsula.
+During two public comment periods, we received nearly 2,000 comments on our proposals to open or close forest roads across the Northern Lower Peninsula.
 Commenters provided general support or opposition to the forest road inventory project as a whole, as well as input on specific road segments.
-Overall, approximately 50% of the commenters disagreed with our initial recommendations, 34% agreed, and 16% did not take a position.
-If available, commenters’ reasons are provided on the second and third pages of the analysis.